MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/products-versions-privacy-controls.md

 - Retail versions of Office 2019 and Office 2016, which are available as a one-time purchase.
 For example, Office Professional 2019 or Office Home & Student 2016.
 - Desktop versions of Project and Visio that come with some subscription plans, such as Project Plan 5 or Visio Plan 2.
 - Retail versions of Project 2019, Project 2016, Visio 2019, and Visio 2016, which are available as a one-time purchase.
+- Volume licensed versions of Office LTSC 2021, Project 2021, and Visio LTSC 2021.

 For Windows devices, the following table lists the apps and the minimum version of those apps which have our most recent privacy controls.